princenyeche/BOP/tutorial.md

 ### Deactivating multiple users
 * The concept of deactivating a user, basically just means to remove the user from a group that has product access.
 So using the remove user from group feature, you can actually deactivate users.

-### Deleting the nth number of issues
+### Deleting the n-th number of issues
 * You know when you want to bulk delete thousands of issues and you’re limited to 1K issues and the multiple clicks?
 Well, now all you just have to do is use a JQL that returns those thousands of issues and just delete all the way.
 (Please always make sure when using this, that you take the utmost care.
-If in doubt, do not press the submit button.
-Once it start, it can't be stopped.)
+If in doubt, do not press the submit button.)

 # HOW-TO